Comparing FSD Pharma (HUGE) & The Competition

-FSD Pharma (NASDAQ: HUGE) is one of 33 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it compare to its peers?
-We will compare FSD Pharma to similar businesses based on the strength of its profitability, valuation, earnings, risk, dividends, analyst recommendations and institutional ownership.
+FSD Pharma (NASDAQ: HUGE) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it compare to its competitors?
+We will compare FSD Pharma to similar businesses based on the strength of its institutional ownership, profitability, valuation, risk, earnings, dividends and analyst recommendations.

-This table compares FSD Pharma and its peers’ net margins, return on equity and return on assets.

-FSD Pharma has a beta of 0.3, meaning that its share price is 70% less volatile than the S&P 500.
-Comparatively, FSD Pharma’s peers have a beta of 2.57, meaning that their average share price is 157% more volatile than the S&P 500.
+FSD Pharma has a beta of 0.37, meaning that its stock price is 63% less volatile than the S&P 500.
+Comparatively, FSD Pharma’s competitors have a beta of 2.56, meaning that their average stock price is 156% more volatile than the S&P 500.

-This is a summary of current ratings for FSD Pharma and its peers, as reported by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for FSD Pharma and its competitors, as reported by MarketBeat.com.

 |Sell Ratings